mattix10/Transportin/README.md

 # Transportin
 Landing page which I created for my client.
-You can find some information about company, contact form, Google Maps and Facebook plugins.
+You can find some information about company, contact form, Google Maps, Calendar and Facebook plugins.

 ![Algorithm schema](./images/img_github/transportin_screen_main.jpg)